-If you are a man with a urethral stricture (narrowing of the urethra), you should know that before you are treated with urethral dilation or an internal urethrotomy (incision of the stricture), you should first have proper imaging (not just a scope test) to determine the length of the stricture.
+If you are a man with a urethral stricture (narrowing of the urethra), you should know that before you are treated with urethral dilation or an internal urethrotomy (incision of the stricture also called a DVIU), you should first have proper imaging (not just a scope test) to determine the length of the stricture.

 In addition, if the urethral stricture is longer than 1/2-3/4 of an inch or if you had a single dilation or incision, and the stricture came back, open repair called urethroplasty is the proper standard of care.

-Many of our patients have had multiple failed treatments without first having appropriate diagnostic imaging or knowing that they can be cured with up to a 98+% cure rate with a single surgery, rather than suffer with the disease and be managed with repeated procedures that only offer temporary relief.
+Most of our patients are referred to us or seek our care without referral after they have had multiple failed treatments without first having appropriate diagnostic imaging or knowing that they can be cured with up to a 98+% cure rate with a single surgery, rather than suffer with recurrent strictures and be managed with repeated procedures that only offer temporary relief (see LINK to our recently presented abstract that details the extent to which men with urethral strictures are treated with an incomplete diagnosis without even knowing urethroplasty is an option).

 This is a patient information section on urethral stricture disease.
 If you look towards your left, you will see sub-sections discussing all aspects of urethral strictures, including causes, diagnostic tests, and treatment options.
 The intro and anatomy section reviews the parts of the urethra and the terminology used when discussing strictures of the urethra.